 Because of their powder form, they also do a better job of managing oil.

 Which is Better for Mature Skin: Liquid or Powder Foundation?
-What is the best foundation for wrinkles?
+What is the best foundation for mature wrinkled skin?

 We’ve covered the battle between powder or liquid foundation before, but today we’re focusing specifically on their effects on mature skin.